1. CHOOSING THE RIGHT PHOTOGRAPHER FOR YOU

 - Reception – Until first dance.

-After the first dance maybe an extra hour or so to get some party shots but it usually goes pretty downhill after that.
+After the first dance I usually get some party shots but it goes pretty downhill after that.

-Remember to allow time for travel between, and try to keep the travel distances to a minimum.
+Remember to allow time for travel between locations, and try to keep the travel distances to a minimum.

 5. REMEMBER THE SUNLIGHT

 Sunlight is going to be your best friend and your worst enemy.
 Remember that the middle of the day brings very harsh sunlight and may be a real challenge for your photographer if you have an outdoor wedding.
 A good rule is by about 3pm things have calmed a bit, and the best light of the day “The Golden Hour” is about 30 minutes before sunset.
 Remember to ask your photographer about their proficiency with artificial lighting if shooting after dark.

 Get rid of any apprehensions on the day and try not to be too precious with your dress.
 That amazing shot on the wall everyday of your life is worth more than the dress hanging in your closet.
 Of course hold your ground if something is a little outrageous but often you can’t see the same thing as your photographer and it just might be that once in a lifetime photo that you can show the grandkids.

 This is a great opportunity to get to know your photographer and see how they will communicate on the day.
 Also a great opportunity to run if, heaven forbid, they are shocking photos.

 8. BE IN THE MOMENT

 Forget about your photographer and just remember that this is one of the most amazing days of your lives.
 Smile.
 Be in love with your partner and be close.
 Your photographer is very rarely going to tell you to stop being cute together.
 Hugging, kissing, laughing, all good!